GoLinks/golinks/README.md

 ## How do Go Links work?

-[https://www.golinks.com/blog/the-ultimate-guide-to-go-links/?utm_source=github&utm_medium=readme&utm_campaign=title](Go links) work by storing 2 key pieces of information: a URL and a keyword.
+[Go links](https://www.golinks.com/blog/the-ultimate-guide-to-go-links/?utm_source=github&utm_medium=readme&utm_campaign=title) work by storing 2 key pieces of information: a URL and a keyword.
 The two items are associated in a redirect engine and allow for quick access to URLs in the browser.
 A user simply needs to enter a keyword after the go/ prefix such as go/meet, and they will be redirected to the associated URL.

 ## How to install Go Links